tatoflam/minute-ai/README.md

 - [python3](https://www.python.org/)
 - [ffmpeg](https://ffmpeg.org/)
+  - For Windows, add the path for the `.exe` file to user environment variable in system variables setting.
 - any terminal environment for executing bash and python script
   - Mac: Terminal.app
   - Windows: Git Bash (bundled in Git for Windows)